QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 ### First boot ###

-If Qubes OS has been successfully installed, you should see the GRUB menu during the booting process.
+If PedOS has been successfully installed, you should see the GRUB menu during the booting process.

 ![Grub boot menu](/attachment/wiki/InstallationGuide/grub-boot-menu.png)